Once upon a time, in the dawn of the internet era, web products came from college dudes.

 Or take Google’s decision to withhold Timnit Gebru’s work on their Ethical AI team, and Jeff Dean’s subsequent decision to terminate her rather than discuss the improvements she proposed.
 Look, Googlers: I hear you.
-You think that’s not quite what happened and PR just borked this up.
+You think that’s not quite what happened and PR just messed up.
 The fact remains: the trust that Google lost from that event comes with a massive price tag.
 They’ll have to work harder to recruit and they’ll have to compensate higher.
 Google can pay that price, but most companies couldn’t.

 “Sure, Chelsea, but a couple of failures at companies that ignored the margins doesn’t prove anything.”-You, I’m guessing

 Fair.
 When has centering a marginalized perspective produced success and riches for a company?